-- A Therapeutic Cell Production Core that includes a 3,000-square-foot clean room facility and is equipped to manufacture genetically-engineered T-cell products for FDA IND-authorized clinical trials.
+- A Therapeutics Cell Manufacturing facility that includes a 3,000-square-foot clean room facility and is equipped to manufacture genetically-engineered T-cell products for FDA IND-authorized clinical trials.

 - A team that develops manufacturing processes and procedures that enable us to scale up production of T-cell therapies while ensuring they are as safe and effective as possible.